BYUHPC/sci-comp-course/project/phase2.md

     9 & 10 & 11 & 12 \\
 \end{bmatrix}$$

-I recommend adding a constructor and a `write` function to your class, each of which take a filename as their sole argument; see the ["nornal" I/O section of the example C++ code](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/MountainRange.hpp) for an idea of how to do so.
+I recommend adding a constructor and a `write` function to your class, each of which take a filename as their sole argument; search for "filename" in [`MountainRange.hpp`](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/MountainRange.hpp) for an idea of how to do so.

 You can check whether your input and output files are correct with the [`wavediff` and `waveshow` binaries](../resources.md#the-project) included in [`wavefiles.tar.gz`](wavefiles.tar.gz).
 You could also use [`WaveSim`](https://github.com/BYUHPC/WaveSim.jl) if you want to look at the files interactively--see `?WaveOrthotope` and `?write` after loading the `WaveSim` module.
 Here's how to read `infile.wo` gracefully: